The loss of a loved one can be one of life’s most heartbreaking and derailing moments.

 Learn more about how we can help you navigate crisis and career shock transitions.

+*Under the Fair Work Act, compassionate leave can only be taken if: a member of their immediate family or household dies, or contracts or develops a life-threatening illness or injury; a baby in their immediate family or household is stillborn; they have a miscarriage; or their current spouse or de facto partner has a miscarriage.
 An employee’s immediate family includes their spouse or former spouse, de facto partner or former de facto partner, child, parent, grandparent, grandchild or sibling.
 Immediate family also includes the immediate family of the employee’s spouse or de facto partner (or former spouse or de facto partner), step-relations or adoptive relations.
+Employees can take compassionate leave for other relatives (for example, cousins, aunts and uncles) if they are a member of the employee’s household or if their employer agrees.